Dallas Goedert Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Matchup vs. New York

-- In his five matchups against the Giants, Goedert's 35.8 receiving yards average is 13.7 less than his over/under for Sunday's game (49.5).
+- Against the Giants, Goedert has averaged 35.8 receiving yards per game in his five career matchups, 13.7 fewer than his over/under for Sunday's game.

 - This week Goedert will face the NFL's 22nd-ranked pass defense (268.7 yards allowed per game).